Abhinandan22/CASYL/README.md

 # CASYL

-The folder is to capture the calculator built.
+The folder captures the code to build a calculator.
 Need to modify the file name.